aws-samples/serverless-patterns/private-apigw-cross-region/README.md

 ## Template 2: VPC with Peering Connection and Lambda Function

-This template creates a VPC in a different region (Region B) and sets up a peering connection to the VPC created in Template 1.
+This template creates a VPC in a different region (Region B) and configures a peering connection to the VPC created in Template 1.
 It also creates a Lambda function that acts as a client to the API Gateway.

 ### Key Resources:
 - VPC: Creates a new VPC in Region B.